gx-t/doc/spec.md

 ###  Board Key Table
 Every board and server has sqlite database with preinstalled key table of 32 bytes (256 bits) length AES keys identified by 1 byte key id.

+##  Board structure
+Board may have several sensor or servo chips on it.
+Board also may transparently retransmit the information received from other boards.

+### Sensor/servo chips
+* Different type of chips may be connected to board using standard protocols: I2C, SPI, 1-Wire.
+* Each chip has configuration text file with protocol specific information (address, etc).
+* "Driver" part of the software analyzes all found configuration files and initialzes sensors/servos.
+* "Driver" scans all sensor chips and detects measured value changes, error cases and sends to collector.
+* Server processes receive information from other boards and send to collector appending own path to received data path.
+* Collector periodically sends collected information to upped level server using network client.
+* To avoid colissions between sensor scanning and servo command processes, flock synchronization is used for each device file (/dev/i2c-0, etc.)

+### Data collector
+### Network agent